deliveroo/deliveroo.engineering/_guidelines/api-design.md

 - 400 Bad Request, if the modification failed.
 - 412 Precondition failed, when failing to honour `If-Match` or `If-Unmodified-Since` headers.
+- 428 Precondition Required, when the request lack a `If-*` header.
+- 415 Unsupported if using versioning and the server doesn't support the specified version.

 The response _must_ be a valid single resource representation, although it _may_ be partial, including at least the numeric `id` and the mandatory link to self.